elastic/detection-rules/docs/ML_DGA.md

 They can also be reached by using the `stack-machine-learning` tag in the [discuss forums](https://discuss.elastic.co/tags/c/elastic-stack/stack-machine-learning)

 *Note: in order to use these ML features, you must have a platinum or higher [subscription](https://www.elastic.co/subscriptions)*
+*Note: the ML features are considered experimental in Kibana as well as this rules CLI*

 ## Releases